 The week column contains the relative week(s) (from the current week) of the dates inputted.
-Our API fully supports the week column, so you can filter, read, update, and clear it via the API.
+You can filter, read, update, and clear the week column via the API.

 Filtering the week column